 Computer Services

-Services include diagnosis and repair; setup, installation, and upgrades; backups; networking things to work together; security checks and virus removal; password resets; and much more.
+Services include diagnosis and repair; setup, installation, and upgrades; making backups of your data; networking things to work together; security checks and virus removal; password resets; and much more.

 Our standard rate for Computer Services is $75.00 per hour.
 State and local taxes apply.
 Time is billed in ½ hour increments, with a ½ hour minimum.
 The average visit is billed at 2 hours, and may include multiple services.